Skip to Content

 The Regional Natural Areas and Critical Species Habitat Protection and Management Plan was adopted by the Commission as an amendment to the Regional Park and Open Space Plan in September 1997.
 The planning effort was undertaken to identify the most significant remaining natural areas—irreplaceable, biodiverse remnants of the pre-European landscape—as well as other areas vital to maintaining endangered, threatened, and rare plant and animal species in the Region.

 Promoting biodiversity, the plan represents an important additional element of the evolving comprehensive plan for Southeastern Wisconsin.
 It also provides an important supplement to the open space preservation recommendations of the regional land use, and park and open space plans.
-As amended through 2010, the plan identified a total of 494 natural areas and 271 critical species habitat sites.
+As amended through 2010, the plan identifies a total of 494 natural areas and 271 critical species habitat sites.
+As noted below, we are currently updating the plan.

 • Natural areas are defined as tracts of land or water so little modified by human activity, or which have sufficiently recovered from the effects of such activity, that they contain intact native plant and animal communities believed to be representative of the pre-European-settlement landscape.